Opportunities to Take Advantage of During Your Gap Year

 Perfect Fit If You:

--Are 18-24 years old
+• If you are 18-24 years old

--Are interested in IT, Financial Operations, Sales & Customer Service, Business Operations, or Software Development.
+• If you are interested in IT, Financial Operations, Sales & Customer Service, Business Operations, or Software Development.

--Living on a low to moderate income
+• If you are living on a low to moderate income

--Available 5 days a week (Mon-Fri) for a full year.
+• If you are available five days a week (Mon-Fri) for a full year.

 Benefits:

--Earn up to 36 college credits
+• Earn up to 36 college credits

--Alumni program and support
+• Alumni program and support

 Service Year